Skip to main content

 • You are experiencing problems with your wisdom teeth

-If it’s time for a tooth to go, then it’s ideal not to delay the procedure.
+If it’s time for a tooth to go, then it’s generally best not to delay the procedure.
 The sooner you have a tooth removed, the less likely it is that you will suffer complications.

 Tooth extraction is a relatively straightforward procedure, but the surgery may differ depending on the status of your tooth.
 If the tooth is completely impacted, for example, the procedure may be more extensive.
-Your oral surgeon will begin by doing a series of X-rays to provide a picture of your mouth and determine the right approach to take.
+Generally, your oral surgeon will begin by doing a series of X-rays to provide a picture of your mouth and determine the best approach to take.
 During the procedure, you may receive a local or general anesthetic in order to enhance your comfort.

 Aftercare for a tooth extraction procedure is generally quite easy.
-Get plenty of rest on the day after your surgery and use a gauze pad on the surgical site as advised by your oral surgeon.
+Get plenty of rest on the day after your surgery, and use a gauze pad on the surgical site as advised by your oral surgeon.
 Avoid smoking, spitting, or drinking through a straw for the first 1 to 2 days following the procedure.
 Use ice packs to bring down any swelling that occurs, and take prescribed painkillers as needed.
-If you have any questions, then contact your oral surgeon.
+If you have any questions, then don’t hesitate to contact your oral surgeon.

-Why You Should Call Innovative Oral Surgery & Dental Implants
+Why You Should Call Innovative Implant and Oral Surgery

-At Innovative Oral Surgery & Dental Implants, our oral and maxillofacial surgeons have the knowledge and experience necessary to provide the right care for your oral health.
-If you would like to request an appointment at one of our locations in Feasterville, Newtown, or Abington, get in touch with us today!
+At Innovative Implant and Oral Surgery, our oral and maxillofacial surgeons have the knowledge and experience necessary to provide the best care for your oral health.
+If you would like to request an appointment at one of our two Bucks County locations—in Newtown or Feasterville—then get in touch with us today!
 Our team will be happy to discuss your options with you.